SrijanBadhya/Debsoc/Running the PES Debsoc.md

 First, let's break the recruits into 2 groups of people:
 Group 1: the people that you'd recruit by having a 3-day recruitment, a fairly strict round 1 and round 2, and also a medium-high bar to pass through round 3.
-Group 2: the extra people that you'll get by putting extra effort to be extra accommodating of people.
+Group 2: the extra people that you get by putting extra effort to be extra accommodating of people.

 _The assumption behind the criticism is that group 1 is filled with people who care, will continue to be hardworking, and will contribute a lot to the PES debsoc.
 And that group 2 has the lazy people who barely made it into the club._

 The thing is, simply taking group 2 into the club isn't going to significantly impact the people of group 1, since group 1 already cares about debate.
 If I'm already a consistent debater and did my round 1 on time and round 2 on time, I don't feel harmed by the Debsoc letting more people in later.
 I don't lose interest in debate just because lazier people got in.

-(I'm only impacted if there was a lack of transparency, like if I missed my mom's birthday to be at the session on day 3, and now suddenly the Debsoc tells me I could have come tomorrow, a sudden 'extra day'.
-This is solved by group 2 people having to put extra effort, like having to dm a club head, or having to hope that they make it through the 'unofficial recruitments' (something which I'll discuss [later](#informal-recruitments).
+(I'm only impacted if there was a lack of transparency, like if I missed the birth of my first child to be at the session on day 3, and now suddenly the Debsoc tells me I could have come the next day as well, a sudden 'extra day'.
+This is solved by the group 2 people having to put extra effort like having to dm a club head or having to hope that they make it through the 'unofficial recruitments' (something which I'll discuss [later](#informal-recruitments).
 Group 1 people still get the benefit of the peace of mind of completing their task, which they earned by being there on the right days.)

 Group 2 is already assumed to not take the Debsoc seriously, so if accommodating them makes them lazier and causes half of them to drop out soon, it's still a net positive because these are people you wouldn't have had to begin with.